 Choose one or more applications, such as Visual Studio, on the Select an Application Host page.

 This lets you choose the applications in which you want to be able to run the add-in after it is created; for example, Visual Studio or the Visual Studio Macros IDE.

 Type a name and description for your add-in on the Enter a Name and Description page.

 Because a period character (".") has a special meaning in Visual Studio commands, Visual Studio will not create a default Tools menu command if your add-in name contains a period.

-After the add-in is created, its name and description are displayed in the Available Add-Ins list in Add-In Manager.
+After the add-in is created, its name and description are displayed in the Available Add-Ins list in the Add-In Manager dialog box.
 Add enough detail to the description of your add-in so that users can learn what your add-in does, how it works, and so on.

 On the Choose Add-In Options page, you can specify: